shaneoston72/CV/README.md

 ### Skills
 Before Makers I could create the simplest of web pages with HTML and CSS.
 Today I can create full stack applications using technologies such as Ruby on Rails, Javascript and AngularJS (see my contribution to [**Leave**](https://github.com/shaneoston72/smartAlarm-mobile)).
 Before Makers Academy I could not tell you about RESTful APIs let alone create one.
 After Makers Academy I can create one and strap Angular and Ionic SPAs to it.

-The number one skill that my cohort seems to agree that I possess is an ability to quickly sort through complex technologies to learn the key aspects of the tech and then convey this new knowledge to my teammates.
+The number one skill that my cohort agrees that I possess is an ability to quickly sort through complex technologies to learn the key aspects and then convey this new knowledge to my teammates.

 I have training and hands-on work in object-oriented design principles and programming, and pair programming gained from 16 weeks of intense, focused study and practice.